Environmental Health – Food Service Facilities

 - Plumbing problems

-- Building construction problems
+- Building construction and sanitation problems

 A facility may have their license suspended if the sanitation violations are not corrected within that time frame.

-Temporary Food Permits
+Temporary Food License

 Steps to follow to obtain a temporary food license:

-- The event coordinator is responsible for gathering all the appropriate forms and submitting them to the Health Department at least 14 days prior to the event.
+- The event coordinator is responsible for gathering all the appropriate forms and submitting them to the Health Department at least 14 business days prior to the event.

 During a temporary food event, each vendor must supply an adequate hand-washing station, ware-washing station, ground cover and overhead protection (see guidelines for special food service facility temporary license below).
 Furthermore, food must be stored and made on site, the day of the event.